ULL-ESIT-GRADOII-PL/ULL-ETSII-GRADO-PL-1314.github.io/_posts/2014-01-06-setting-up-javascript.md

 isn’t there yet.

-You can wrap your code in the document’s `onload` function, which the rowser executes once it’s done constructing the DOM.
+You can wrap your code in the document’s `onload` function, which the browser executes once it’s done constructing the DOM.
 Alternatively, you could include your script tags at the very end of the document’s body, immediately before the closing `</body>` tag.